KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 wget -qO- $(curl -s https://api.github.com/repos/PowerShell/PowerShell/releases/latest | jq -r '.assets[].browser_download_url' | grep "linux-arm32.tar.gz") | tar zxf - -C $HOME/powershell/7
 ```

 You can customize this link to whatever version of PowerShell you want.
-Don't forget to change a specific path (*name of last directory, 7 in our case*) in previous and following command for each specific version of PowerShell you wish to run:
+Don't forget to change a specific path (*name of last directory, 7 in our case*) in the previous and following commands for each specific version of PowerShell you wish to run:

 ```bash
 tar zxf ./powershell-7.2.0-linux-arm32.tar.gz -C $HOME/powershell/7
 ```

-For an easy use of PowerShell, you can execute:
+For easy use of PowerShell, you can execute:

 ```bash
 nano ~/.bashrc